-Scholars have long understood that more aggressive antisemitism, repeated economic setbacks, and inherent political instability set the limits of Jewish acculturation during the Weimar Republic.
-In recent years, however, researchers have explored how these trends helped to foster a sense of communal identity among a wide range of German Jews.
+Scholars have long understood that more aggressive antisemitism, repeated economic setbacks, and political instability limited Jewish acculturation during the Weimar Republic.
+In recent years, however, researchers have explored how these trends also helped to foster a sense of communal identity among a wide range of German Jews.

 Within the Gemeinden, Jews expressed communal identities in many ways: participation at the local level in youth movements, Zionist groups such as Brit Shalom, new Jewish schools, Jewish student fraternities, athletic societies, Jewish libraries, B’nai B’rith lodges, singing societies, the visual arts, and in Jewish museums.

 At the national level, in 1893 Jews organized against antisemitic attacks in the Central Union of German Citizens of the Jewish Faith.
-Other organizations, such as the Reich Association of Jewish Front Soldiers (more than 100,000 German Jews served during World War I; roughly 12, 000 died for their country), or the feminist League of Jewish Women, founded in 1904, indicate the many forms of ethnic solidarity among German Jews before and after World War I.
+Other organizations indicate the many forms of ethnic solidarity among German Jews before and after World War I. These organizations included the feminist League of Jewish Women, founded in 1904, and the Reich Association of Jewish Front Soldiers.
+More than 100,000 German Jews served during World War I; roughly 12, 000 died for their country.